-I remember seeing these Ukrainian Easter Bread Doves (Holuby) as a kid, but they were on fancy towers of bread and did not look like they were edible.
+Learn how to make Ukrainian Easter Bread Doves (Holuby) with this easy-to-follow tutorial (with recipe)!
+These cute, edible ornamental doves are used to decorate Ukrainian Easter Baskets, Ukrainian Easter bread, and Korovai (wedding bread) and symbolize spring.
+I remember seeing these Easter doves as a kid, but they were on fancy towers of bread and did not look like they were edible.
 In fact, some of them would have actually been varnished to preserve them.
 I was really glad when I could make them and actually eat them.
 It was like a childhood fantasy come true....
 And now you can too!

 These cute little edible ornamental doves are used to decorate the Easter baskets that carry bread to church on Easter Sunday as an offering.
-I make these bread doves because it's tradition and I decorate my Ukrainian Easter bread (recipes below).
-Easter doves are fun and easy to make with this simple step by step tutorial!
+I make these bread doves because it's tradition, and I decorate my Ukrainian Easter bread (recipes below).
+Easter doves are fun and easy to make with this simple step-by-step tutorial!
+They are perfect for placing on my Paska Bread recipe and my Ukrainian Babka for Easter!

 Jump to: